Wiwoʻole Housing Project

 Sustainability

 This project is designed to be self-perpetuating far into the future.
-Until we are able to purchase the property, rent collected for occupied units will be allocated toward lease payments.
 The units will be available for renters to utilize HUD assistance.
 The YWCA Kaua`i does not anticipate difficulty keeping the units occupied and generating funds for the perpetuity of the program.

 Program Services: